splarty/mentor/README.md

   * These pages are _grouped by_ projects (can be turned off), and
   * they all contain links to the relevant reviews

-The only difference between the two notebooks is that the one marked _"PANDAS"_ uses pandas dataframes (which may be handy for analysis).
-That version is slower (for 300 reviews, the pandas notebook takes about 45 seconds, the other takes about 15 seconds).
+The only difference between the two notebooks is that the one marked _"PANDAS"_ uses pandas dataframes - which may be handy for analysis (that is, you can load the data once, then analyze it (for example: Ratings less than X), which is not so easy with the other notebook.
+The Pandas version is slower (for 300 reviews, the pandas notebook takes about 45 seconds, the other takes about 15 seconds).

 _______________